Slack V2 Integration Guide | PagerDuty

 OAuth ScopeSlack DescriptionPagerDuty Request Reason

-channels:joinJoin public channels in a workspace.After a public channel has been created, we will use this scope to join the channel.
+channels:joinJoin public channels in a workspace.After a public channel is created, we use this scope to join the channel.

-channels:manageManage public channels that PagerDuty has been added to and create new ones.This will allow us to create public channels.
+channels:manageManage public channels that PagerDuty has been added to and create new ones.This scope allows us to create public channels.

-channels:readView basic information about public channels in a workspace.Getting user IDs from a channel in order to prompt those users about associating their PagerDuty user to their Slack username.
+channels:readView basic information about public channels in a workspace.Getting user IDs from a channel to prompt those users about associating their PagerDuty user accounts with their Slack usernames.

 chat:writeSend messages as @pagerduty.Used to post incident notifications to channels in Slack.

-chat:write.publicSend messages to channels @pagerduty isn't a member of.Used to post incident notifications to channels in Slack.
+chat:write.publicSend messages to channels @pagerduty is not a member of.Used to post incident notifications to channels in Slack.

 commandsAdd shortcuts and/or slash commands that people can use.Used for interactions with the PagerDuty bot and responding to commands.

-groups:readView basic information about private channels that PagerDuty has been added to.Access information about a user’s private channels: Getting user IDs from a private channel in order to prompt those users about associating their PagerDuty user to their slack username.
+groups:readView basic information about private channels that PagerDuty has been added to.Access information about a user’s private channels: Getting user IDs from a private channel to prompt those users about associating their PagerDuty user accounts with their Slack usernames.

-groups:writeManage private channels that PagerDuty has been added to and create new onesThis will allow us to create a private channel for PagerDuty incident.
+groups:writeManage private channels that PagerDuty has been added to and create new ones.This scope allows us to create a private channel for a PagerDuty incident.

-im:readView basic information about direct messages that PagerDuty has been added to.Getting user IDs from a multi-party direct message (private messages to a specific group users) in order to prompt those users about associating their PagerDuty user to their Slack username.
+im:readView basic information about direct messages that PagerDuty has been added to.Getting user IDs from a multi-party direct message (private messages to a specific group of users) to prompt those users about associating their PagerDuty user accounts with their Slack usernames.

-im:writeStart direct messages with people.Replying to a multi-party direct message about associating their PagerDuty user to their Slack username.
+im:writeStart direct messages with people.Replying to a multi-party direct message about associating their PagerDuty user accounts with their Slack usernames.

-incoming-webhookPost messages to specific channels in Slack.PagerDuty communicates with Slack via webhooks to notify users of a new incident in PagerDuty.
-Used to post to channels in slack.
+incoming-webhookPost messages to specific channels in Slack.PagerDuty communicates with Slack via webhooks to notify you of a new incident in PagerDuty.
+Used to post to channels in Slack.

 Reauthorization

-If your Slack integration was configured prior to April 1, 2021, you may need to reauthorize your Slack scopes in order to gain access to new features.
+If your Slack integration was configured prior to April 1, 2021, you must reauthorize your Slack scopes to gain access to new features.

-To reauthorize, admins should visit Integrations Extensions Slack Integration.
-If reauthorization is required, you will see a Reauthorize button next to the name of your Slack workspace:
+To reauthorize, navigate to Integrations Extensions Slack Integration.
+If reauthorization is required, a Reauthorize button appears next to the name of your Slack workspace:

 Reauthorize Slack Workspace

-After clicking Reauthorize you will be asked to approve the additional scopes and permissions needed for new functionality.
-Reauthorization will not impact your current functionality or integration configuration.
+Click Reauthorize to approve the additional scopes and permissions required for new functionality.
+Reauthorization does not impact your current functionality or integration configuration.

 FAQ